lanl/PyBNF/docs/config_keys.rst

 ``v_stop = float``
   Stop the algorithm if the speeds of all parameters in all particles are less than this value.
 Default: 0 (don't use this criterion)

 A variant of particle swarm that adaptively changes the ``particle_weight`` over the course of the fitting run is configured with the following parameters.
-See the algorithm documentation for more information.
+See the :ref:`algorithm documentation <pso-adaptive>` for more information.

 ``particle_weight_final``
   The final particle weight after the adaptive changing.
 Default: the value of ``particle_weight``, effectively disabling this feature.